Doregon/tnpsh-wiki/big-stinky-brew/utilities/reactpsn/activating-games.md

 "This content can only be used if you renew the license in PlayStation Store."

 At one point, we've all had it happen.
 Even with installing the game alongside a .rap file, sometimes it just happens out of the blue.
-However, eActPSN can help fix this problem for you!
+However, reActPSN can help fix this problem for you!
 Let's get started.

 1. **You need to have reActPSN and the game you wish to activate.** reActPSN doesn't need .rap files to do its job.
 2. **Create a new user** called "aa" \(without the quotes\).
 This is the user reActPSN will use to tie licenses to.